 What’s the highest level of Nissan Rogue?

 In the last year of the second-generation Nissan Rogue, there were three trim levels available and the highest of the three was the Rogue SL.
 The base model was the Rogue S and the mid-range version of the Nissan was the Rogue SV.
 Standard Rogue SL features include keyless ignition, power-adjustable heated front seats, and more available options such as adaptive cruise control, a panoramic sunroof, navigation, leather upholstery, 19-inch alloy wheels, plenty of driver-assistance features and a premium Bose audio system.
 There’s also an excellent infotainment system with a 7.0-inch touchscreen and Apple CarPlay and Android Auto compatibility.

-The Nissan Rogue is a good, solid, reliable and comfortable compact crossover SUV that won’t break the bank to buy.
+The Nissan Rogue is a good, solid, reliable and comfortable compact crossover SUV that won’t break the bank to buy and is definitely worth the money they go for.
 The styling of the second-generation is smart and contemporary without being in any way polarizing, but the looks and performance won’t exactly blow you away either.
 There are an awful lot of them on the road so you won’t be buying a particularly interesting or unique vehicle, but the Rogue is great value for money as a second-hand buy and it’s a solid family vehicle you can rely on.
-As long as you’re not looking for a vehicle to get your pulse racing, the Nissan Rogue is a sound used buy.
+As long as you’re not looking for a vehicle to get your pulse racing, the Nissan Rogue is a sound used buy